 I had an inner-nudge to Google “richest self-published authors.”
 You know, just to get some inspiration.
 I was reading through an article that came up.

 It was mostly talking about self-published authors who were super successful self-publishing their books and then went on to sign a book deal with a traditional publisher.
 It also talked about several who continued to self-publish, even after their success.

 And then I saw something that caused me to instantly burst into tears.

-Self-published novelist, H. M. Ward, has had 21 BOOKS hit The NY
+Self-published novelist, H. M. Ward, has had 21 BOOKS land on The NY Times Bestseller List!!!!!

 It’s a widely regarded belief in the writing world that if you self-publish, you can kiss The NY Times Bestseller list goodbye.
 ‘Cause they only list traditional books.

 Well, I guess that’s NOT actually true!!

 I guess The NY Times DOES and HAS included self-published books.
 Because H. M. Ward is self-published, and she has been on there.
 Twenty-one times.

 This just sealed the deal for me on self-publishing and committing fully to this way of getting my art, my books out into the world.